OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-27.md

 ## Matthew 27:61

-Mary Magdalene and the other Mary were sitting there across from the tomb.
+Mary Magdalene and the other Mary were seated there opposite the tomb.

 ---